Give me a lever long enough and a fulcrum on which to place it, and I shall move the world.

 Then, we have to appreciate fundamentals.

-Want better results in the gym?
-Instead of more complicated routines and random ass supplements - drink more water and improve the quality of your sleep.
-A new routine and a few supplements might give you a tiny boost, but being hydrated and sleeping well will improve the quality of your exercise, your focus, and your recovery and even make those fancy new supplements more effective.
+A new routine and a few supplements might give you a tiny, momentary boost.
+Proper hydration and sleep will improve the quality of your exercise, focus, and recovery.
+It will even make those fancy new supplements more effective.

 Lastly, we must understand sequencing and our sense of urgency